My Path in Photography

 shadowy blur in the foreground of the picture is a nun, one of many along with priests giving last rights to the many body parts that were found.

 that image marked my final use of analog film.
-From then on, I fully embraced digital photography—but i do miss the darkroom vibe but rather be trading chemicals and dust spots for Photoshop precision and creative flexibility.
+From then on, I fully embraced digital photography — i do miss the darkroom vibe but rather be trading chemicals and dust spots for Photoshop precision and creative flexibility.

 International Projects & Return to Roots